CtrlK

 Specificity

-Lists multiple concrete actions: 'set personal reminders', 'run lightweight, local tasks', 'notifications', 'local scripts'.
-Also specifies platforms like 'user's computer' and 'Slack'.
+Lists multiple concrete actions: 'set personal reminders', 'run lightweight local tasks', 'notifications', 'local scripts', and specifies platforms like Slack.
+Also explicitly excludes certain use cases (cloud agents, background agentic jobs, Oz-managed workflows), adding further specificity.

 3 / 3